-Dr Sandra Wilson is a contemporary jeweller and silversmith interested in the transformative power of making for materials, objects and makers.
+Dr Sandra Wilson is a contemporary jeweller, silversmith, researcher and educator.
+She is a Reader in Jewellery & Metal Design and is passionate about the transformative power of making things.
 Her highly interdisciplinary work has won awards from the Scottish Arts Council, the Audi Foundation for Innovation, and the British European Designers Group.
 Her work is also in the collection of HRH Princess Anne.

 This historical research at Goldsmiths Hall and the Victoria & Albert Museum in London has explored the symbol system related to jewellery superstition & disease.
 Carnegie Trust for the Universities of Scotland. £ 2,184.
 Principal Investigator.
 December 2010.

-- Dutch Raising, a lesser known silversmithing technique in progress for Silver Studies the journal of the Silver Society 2017.
+Wilson, S. (2018) The Mystery of Dutch Raising in Silver Studies the journal of the Silver Society 2018.
+81 – 96pp.
 Work also exhibited at Elements Festival, Edinburgh, 2016.

 Bernabei, R; Wallace, J and Wilson, S. (2018) Edutorial Journal of Jewellery Research http://www.journalofjewelleryresearch.org/current-volume/